Andrew Taylor Still

 Andrew Taylor Still was a nonconformist, a scientist in the true sense of the word, and a deep thinker.
 A pioneer in thought and action, a philosopher and a philanthropist.

-Born in 1828 in Jonesville, Virginia, he spent his formative years in northeast Missouri, where his preacher-physician father had been sent as a Missionary.
-He learned medicine by apprenticeship and his first patients were Shawnee Indians on a reservation in Kansas.
+Born in 1828 in Jonesville, Virginia, he spent his formative years in northeast Missouri, where his preacher-physician father had been sent as a missionary.
+Andrew learned medicine by apprenticeship and his first patients were Shawnee Indians on a reservation in Kansas.
 He learned their language and lived his life by a similar nature-centred belief system.